StefanKumarasinghe/CodeMasterPro/README.md

 ## Support

-For questions, bug reports, or feature requests, please contact us at [support@codemasterpro.ai](mailto:support@codemasterpro.ai).
+For questions, bug reports, or feature requests, please raise an issue or PR
 ## Acknowledgements

 - Powered by Google Gemini and Brave Search API.
-- Thanks to the open-source community for their valuable contributions.